 For this reason, CBRS and cellular-based solutions are often a superior choice.
-With the increasing threat of cybercriminals aiming to gain access through to IoT devices, CBRS can enable building owners to segment their IoT connectivity and other network data off of WiFi and public networks and gain both heightened security and performance.
+There is no denying the increasing threat of cybercriminals aiming to gain access through to IoT devices.
+CBRS can enable building owners to segment their IoT connectivity and other network data off of WiFi and public networks.
+This would both heightened security and performance.

-ExteNet Systems, which has roughly 2,000 CBRS sites under contract mainly in rural America, has several pilot in-building installations in place which range from manufacturing plants to massive entertainment venues where CBRS is being used as the wireless access technology to enable push to talk applications, wireless payment use cases, connect digital signage, and allow broadband connectivity for temporary spaces.
+ExteNet Systems, has roughly 2,000 CBRS sites under contract mainly in rural America.
+They have pilot in-building installations in place from manufacturing plants to entertainment venues.
+CBRS is being used as the wireless access technology to enable push to talk applications, wireless payment use cases, connect digital signage, and allow broadband connectivity for temporary spaces.
 Scenarios include campus environments with requirements for converged security, connecting IoT sensors and even copper replacements.

 Digital connectivity is a crucial component to securing and retaining tenants as well as increasing rents.
-As the 5G rollout continues, tenants and occupants will expect superior connectivity in their office buildings and other workplaces, similar to what they experience outdoors – CBRS can help to provide a clear pathway towards 5G for building owners.
+As a 5G rollout continues, tenants and occupants expect better connectivity in their office buildings.
+Similar to what they experience outdoors, CBRS can help to provide a clear pathway towards 5G for building owners.

-Within the smart building space, CBRS enables enhanced connectivity of security systems, including IoT sensors and other digital devices that could make buildings more intelligent and more efficient.
+Within the smart building space, CBRS enables enhanced connectivity of security systems.
+Including IoT sensors and digital devices that makes buildings more intelligent or efficient.
 However, to fully comprehend the added “value” from these systems, Larsen says, building owners need to start tracking how these factors directly impact rents and profitability.

 Understanding the Costs and Converged Value

-CBRS indoor coverage has 68% lower cost per square foot compared to traditional DAS, according to a recent study by the OnGo Group.
-The study examined the costs of deploying WiFi, traditional DAS, MNO Smalls, and CBRS in a 200,000 square foot indoor space with four MNOs over a five-year TCO.
-The critical factor driving lower costs related to CBRS deployments is that a single radio can support all four major operators in the 3.5 GHz band by default.
-In comparison, multiple parallel operator-specific small cells are required in a traditional licensed small cell deployment case.
-Although DAS costs can be brought down with less expensive small cells as a signal source for smaller venues, OnGo still offers a lower-cost alternative for mobile LTE coverage, according to the report.
+CBRS indoor coverage has 68% lower cost per square foot compared to traditional DAS.
+This, according to a recent study by the OnGo Group.
+The study examined the costs of deploying WiFi, traditional DAS, MNO Smalls, and CBRS in a 200,000 square foot indoor space.
+It includes four MNOs over a five-year TCO.
+There is a critical factor driving lower costs related to CBRS deployments.
+A single radio can support all four major operators in the 3.5 GHz band by default.
+In comparison, multiple parallel operator-specific small cells play an integral part in a traditional licensed small cell deployment case.
+DAS costs can decrease with less expensive small cells as a signal source for smaller venues.
+OnGo still offers a lower-cost alternative for mobile LTE coverage, according to the report.

 While CBRS does cost more than WiFi, Larsen says that building owners should understand the converged value derived from wireless access solutions like CBRS.

-A converged network not only lowers costs by eliminating duplicitous connectivity solutions, but also offers long-term benefits such as the ability to aggregate data across all applications which can be used in artificial intelligence and predictive analytics, according to Larsen.
+A converged network lowers costs by eliminating duplicitous connectivity solutions.
+It also offers long-term benefits such as the ability to aggregate data across all applications.
+Which has a use in artificial intelligence and predictive analytics, according to Larsen.

-When considering wireless access technology options, building owners should identify how they want to use CBRS to enable their smart and connected buildings.
+When considering wireless access technology options, building owners should know how they want to use CBRS.
 “Building owners should be asking questions such as, ‘What use cases are we unable to provide today and what will we need to provide in the future?’” said Larsen.

 It’s also critical to find a trusted, and knowledgeable partner, says Larsen.
-“CBRS is complex and can be used for multiple use cases.
+“CBRS is complex and has multiple use cases.
 It’s essential to find a partner who understands its scope and applications,” said Larsen.